interactive-mcp/interactive-mcp/interactive-vscode-extension/README.md

 # Interactive MCP

 Transform your AI conversations with seamless interactive prompts directly in VS Code, Cursor, Windsurf, and other VS Code-based editors.
-Never lose your flow when Claude needs user input!
+Never lose your flow when AI assistants need user input!

 ## ✨ What This Extension Does

-When working with AI assistants like Claude, sometimes they need to ask you questions or get your input.
+When working with AI assistants, sometimes they need to ask you questions or get your input.
 Instead of interrupting your conversation, this extension shows beautiful popups right in your editor where you can:

 - Choose from multiple options with buttons
 - Type custom responses